Changes if you get family payments

 Flexible Paid Parental Leave days

 Parental Leave Pay changed to give families more choice about how they can balance work and family commitments.
-This affects you if your child’s birth or adoption was on or after 1 July 2020.

 - a continuous Paid Parental Leave period of up to 12 weeks, which is 60 payable days